tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 is required for a monorepo to stay performant as a team is growing.

 In this post, we describe a design for a Python monorepo: how we structure it, which tool we favor, alternatives that were considered, and some possible improvements.
+Before diving in the details, we would like to acknowledge the support we had from our client [Kaiko](https://www.kaiko.ai/), for which we did most of the work described in this series of blogposts.

 ## Python environments: one global vs many local